Passer au contenu

 The dates below are strict.
 No extensions will be granted.

-Deadline for the doctoral committee to validate the proposal.
+No later than one week after the submission of the corpus porposal Deadline for the doctoral committee to validate the proposal (committee).

 Process

-The process is initiated by the student who sends an email to the president (Pierre Poulin) of the predoctoral committee (copying their research supervisor) expressing their intention to present their Prédoc 2.
+The process is initiated by the student who sends an email to the president (Emma Frejinger) of the predoctoral committee (copying their research supervisor and the graduate program advisor) expressing their intention to present their Prédoc 2.
 This intent to present must include the student's field of research in the form of a title and suggestions for a chair and a member for the doctoral committee.
 It is recommended to contact the potential candidates before sending the intent.
 The president of the predoctoral committee then sends an email to the student and all members of their doctoral committee to formalize the formation of the committee.

 In collaboration with their supervisor, the student prepares a corpus proposal to submit to their doctoral committee for approval.
 The doctoral committee validates the proposal.
 The chair of the committee is responsible for scheduling the oral examination.
 See the schedule for deadlines for these steps.